jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

-Our way of life is trying to evolve into the Internet Age.
+For decades, our way of life has been trying to evolve to the Internet Age.
 But, the established powers of the Industrial Age have been holding us back.
 Our society's ability to deal with life's inevitable pitfalls (like pandemics) will only get worse until we completely change what you think is politics.

 Thus, this current state of affairs, gives the middle class a unique opportunity to learn a big lesson.